-The Cluster Habitat project is a micro-residential and urban intervention project located in Matosinhos, taking advantage of a strip of land with the East-West orientation on the cliff above the port of Matosinhos and the Cepsa facilities, which constitute a pre-existence environment with industrial use at a lower level.
+The Cluster Habitat project is a micro-residential and urban intervention project located in Matosinhos, taking advantage of a strip of land with an East-West orientation on the cliff above the port of Matosinhos and the Cepsa facilities, which constitutes a pre-existence environment with industrial use at a lower level.
 The implementation of the Cluster Habitat explores the difference in levels to free the points of view of the implementation of the project.

 This reuse decision also clearly announces the focus on the project’s sustainability.
-The reused containers will be the support for the self-generation of solar and wind energy (in their roofs), the capture of rainwater and the reuse of gray water for irrigation and (after treatment) for re-consumption.
+The reused containers will support the self-generation of solar and wind energy (in their roofs), the capture of rainwater, and the reuse of gray water for irrigation and (after treatment) for re-consumption.
 The urban project proposes a wide green area, with several objectives: to reduce the effect of the urban heat island in the intervention area and in the surrounding environment; the support of urban ecosystems; and the return of a qualified public space to the community.

 “This micro-museum by Pedro Ressano Garcia, wisely called “eremitério”, suggests to us an alternative grammar of conception and dwelling.
 It deliberately drives us close to the constant features of a monastic experience.
 And we realise that “seeing better” leads us to the act of seeing one polysemy, one rituality and one ethic.